 Throughout her career, Rachel has worked to advance human rights and social justice.
-Her experience includes: drafting motions with the Committee on Migration, Refugees and Population at the Council of Europe; advocating for refugee and internally displaced women at the United Nations; leading communications strategies to promote legal aid programs in Thailand, Tanzania and Ecuador; supporting research into death penalty sentences in Japan and India; assisting indigent persons living with HIV/AIDS and impoverished domestic violence survivors obtain pro bono legal assistance; and improving online access to news, resources and events surrounding issues of women, peace and security.
+Prior to joining TOA, she served for seven years as the Director of Communications for the Center for Migration Studies of New York (CMS), a think tank and educational institute devoted to the study of international migration and public policies that safeguard the dignity and rights of migrants, refugees, and newcomers.
+Her past professional experience also includes: drafting motions with the Committee on Migration, Refugees and Population at the Council of Europe; advocating for refugee and internally displaced women at the United Nations; leading communications strategies to promote legal aid programs in Thailand, Tanzania and Ecuador; supporting research into death penalty sentences in Japan and India; assisting indigent persons living with HIV/AIDS and impoverished domestic violence survivors obtain pro bono legal assistance; and improving online access to news, resources and events surrounding issues of women, peace and security.
 Rachel is the author of “Deliver Us from our Protectors: Accountability for Violations Committed by Humanitarian Aid Staff against Refugee Women and Children,” published in the summer 2009 edition of the University of San Francisco Law Review.

-She holds a Bachelor of Arts in rhetoric and classical civilizations from the University of California, Berkeley, a Master of Arts in international affairs (concentrating on conflict and security and governance and rights) from The New School, and a Juris Doctorate from the University of San Francisco School of Law.
+Rachel holds a Bachelor of Arts in rhetoric and classical civilizations from the University of California, Berkeley, a Master of Arts in international affairs (concentrating on conflict and security and governance and rights) from The New School, and a Juris Doctorate from the University of San Francisco School of Law.
+Obsessed with her pup Poe and all cute creatures, she serves on the board of directors for the Sgt.
+Pepper Lonely Cats Club.
 Rachel is licensed to practice law in the State of California.